mrarunsivakumar/Twitter-Scraping/twitterscrap workflow.md

         "nav-link-selected": {"background-color": "black"},}
     )

-#It remains default web-page
+#It is the home page of the streamlit app

 if choice=="Home":
     col1, col2,col3 = st.columns(3)
     col2.header("WELCOME TWITTER SCRAPING APP")

-#It enables user to scrape the data from twitter using "snscrape"
+#Using snscrap user can scarp twitter data and store in the dataframe

 def ScrapingTheTwitter(word,From,To,maxTweets):
   tweets_list = []